- Describe the components involved in a muscle contraction

 - Describe the sliding filament model of muscle contraction

 The sequence of events that result in the contraction of an individual muscle fiber begins with a signal—the neurotransmitter, ACh—from the motor neuron innervating that fiber.
 The local membrane of the fiber will depolarize as positively charged sodium ions (Na+) enter, triggering an action potential that spreads to the rest of the membrane will depolarize, including the T-tubules.
-In the membrane of the t-tubules there are voltage-sensitive proteins that are linked to proteins in the membrane of the sarcoplasmic reticulum (SR).
-When the action potential propagates down the t-tubule, the voltage-sensitive proteins are activated and this triggers the release of calcium ions (Ca++) from the sarcoplasmic reticulum.
-The Ca++ then initiates contraction, which is sustained by ATP (Figure 15.8).
+This triggers the release of calcium ions (Ca++) from storage in the sarcoplasmic reticulum (SR).
+The Ca++ then initiates contraction, which is sustained by ATP (Figure 1).
 As long as Ca++ ions remain in the sarcoplasm to bind to troponin, which keeps the actin-binding sites “unshielded,” and as long as ATP is available to drive the cross-bridge cycling and the pulling of actin strands by myosin, the muscle fiber will continue to shorten to an anatomical limit.

 The region where thick and thin filaments overlap has a dense appearance, as there is little space between the filaments.
 This zone where thin and thick filaments overlap is very important to muscle contraction, as it is the site where filament movement starts.
 Thin filaments, anchored at their ends by the Z-discs, do not extend completely into the central region that only contains thick filaments, anchored at their bases at a spot called the M-line.
 A myofibril is composed of many sarcomeres running along its length; thus, myofibrils and muscle cells contract as the sarcomeres contract.

 The Sliding Filament Model of Contraction